esoclabprinceton/ESOC-Predoc-Training/README.md

 and Nilima Pisharody completed post-testing revisions.
 The first cohort of FDR fellow, Chris Buckley and Hanjatiana Nirina Randrianarisoa, provided excellent feedback and made many changes from their experience with the curriculum.
-Throughout, we draw on others’ outstanding resources and owe a particular debt to Scott Cunningham’sCausal Inference: The Mixtape.
+Throughout, we draw on others’ outstanding resources and owe a particular debt to Scott Cunningham’s Causal Inference: The Mixtape.
 Developing this curriculum was an interdisciplinary team effort.

 ## Bootcamp Details